The introductory computer exercise using Python and the SUND toolbox¶

 print(f"Cost of the M1 model: {cost_M1}")

-Test a parameter set which gives a simulation that crashes
+Test a 'problematic' parameter set (which gives a simulation that crashes)

-In some cases, some parameter sets for some models give numerical issues, typically because the ODEs become very large/small.
+In some cases, some sets of parameter will yield numerical issues for some models, typically because the derivatives become very large/small.
 We can provoke this by simulating with negative parameter values (which you should never do), to test that your cost function handles this situation correctly.

 (spoilers) Self-check: What should the cost for the initial parameter set be if the model is implemented correctly?